TrevorBagels/leakscoop/README.md

 ```

 A simple program to iterate through all your collections and perform queries wouldn't work, because:

-  a) the field names are different.
+ * the field names are different.
 Notice that in `leak1`, the first name field is `FIRST_NAME`, while in `leak2`, the first name field is named `FName`.
-  b) the field values might be structured differently.
+ * the field values might be structured differently.
 In `leak1`, everything is captialized.
 In `leak2`, it's all title-case.

 This program lets you write a configuration for each collection, specifying, in JSON, how to query each field.